szaumoor/ZS_ItemPack/README.md

 If you wish to have a precise description of items, or location, check the files spoiler_descriptions.md and spoiler_locations.md, respectively.

+Finally, installing a component which introduces one of the new weapon types (rapier, estoc, kukri) will automatically insert generic items of that type into the game, mostly in stores.
+This means that in BGEE you'll have access to up to +2 weapons of that type in stores, and in BG2EE, you'll have access to up to +3 weapons of that type in stores.

+## Components
 ---
 <details>